Spencer Steer Player Props: Reds vs. Rockies

-Spencer Steer, with a slugging percentage of .389 in his past 10 games -- including two home runs -- will be in action for the Cincinnati Reds against the Colorado Rockies, with Austin Gomber on the mound, June 19 at 7:10 PM ET.
+The Cincinnati Reds, including Spencer Steer (hitting .229 in his past 10 games, with a double, two home runs, six walks and seven RBI), battle starter Noah Davis and the Colorado Rockies at Great American Ball Park, Tuesday at 7:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Astros.
+In his last game he had a one-hit showing (1-for-3) against the Rockies.

 Spencer Steer Game Info & Props vs. the Rockies